-People who leave the U.S. or get deported after living here illegally have another problem to worry about.
-People who have more than 180 days of "unlawful presence" in the U.S. and then leave voluntarily will not be allowed to return for three years; those who have more than one year of unlawful presence and then leave or get deported will not be allowed to return for ten years.
-"Unlawful presence" is a special concept in immigration law—it's not exactly the same thing as being out of status, like you are.
-(For details, see Consequences of Unlawful Presence in the U.S.—Three– and Ten-Year Time Bars.)
+People who have spent more than 180 days in the U.S. in "unlawful presence" and who then leave will not be allowed to return for three years.
+Those who have more than one year of unlawful presence then leave will not be allowed to return for ten years.
+"Unlawful presence" is a special concept in immigration law—for details, see Consequences of Unlawful Presence in the U.S.—Three– and Ten-Year Time Bars.

 As you can see, U.S. immigration matters are highly complicated.
-In fact, if you're reading this and your situation is not similar to the questioner's—for example, you entered the U.S. without inspection—you should not attempt to analyze your situation based on the guidance provided here.
-By all means see an experienced immigration attorney for a full analysis.
+In fact, if you're reading this and your situation is similar to what's described, you should see an experienced immigration attorney for a full analysis.
 The attorney can also help you strategize the best way to apply for the green card and help you prepare the paperwork.